dacapobench/dacapobench/benchmarks/README.txt

 The DaCapo Benchmark Suite
 --------------------------

+Last updated 2009-06-26

-This benchmark suite is intend as a tool for the the memory management research community.
+This benchmark suite is intend as a tool for the research community.
 It consists of a set of open source, real world applications with non-trivial memory loads.

 Guidelines for use
 ------------------